lkoepsel/microserver/README.md

 Fixes the user experience to allow for any number of the four LED's to be switched ON/OFF simultaneously.
 Adds the use of variables to be passed via the concept of a template, making the user experience more dynamic.

 ### Version 3ws - Web Socket version
 Continues on the theme of using Web Sockets, instead of a page reload.
 In this case, the page uses a hidden checkbox, with the word "Click" as an indicator of action required.
 When clicked, the image changes to represent the state of the led, *on* or *off*.
+The desktop Python program, *"set_pico_3ws"* provides the ability to automate testing of this version, run it on your desktop instead of using a browser.

 ### Version 4
 Adds information to the four LED's by providing documentation as to the color/pin combination expected.
 This adds using a template file with variables, expanding on the user experience.

 ### Version 4ws - Web Socket version
 Similar to Version 4, it uses 4 LED's, however uses Web Sockets to connect.
 This version can be refactored a bit more using templates to reduce the redundent code in index_v4ws.html.
+The desktop Python program, *"set_pico_4ws"* provides the ability to automate testing of this version, run it on your desktop instead of using a browser.

 ### Version 5
 Provides the capability for the user to set both the label for the color and the pin number being used.
 Similar to version 4, however, adds another form for the user to setup the breadboard.
 This allows the user to change pins or to provide a different set of labels such as *Error*, *Warning*, *Success*, or *Informational*, instead of *Red*, *Yellow*, *Green*, or *Blue*.